-5.23 The ORR report identifies the number of products as a possible cost driver.

-5.24 Ofcom considers that a provider purchasing double tandem call origination (a bundle of call origination, local tandem conveyance and inter-tandem conveyance services) would not impose significantly different PPP costs to one purchasing DLE call origination (call origination only), as most PPP costs do not vary with the number of products purchased.
+- 5.23 The ORR report identifies the number of products as a possible cost driver. - 5.24 Ofcom considers that a provider purchasing double tandem call origination (a bundle of call origination, local tandem conveyance and inter-tandem conveyance services) would not impose significantly different PPP costs to one purchasing DLE call origination (call origination only), as most PPP costs do not vary with the number of products purchased.
 However, because double tandem call origination consists of three distinct narrowband interconnection products, a per product charge would mean that a provider pays three times the charge that the DLE connected provider would pay, even though they impose similar costs.
-This would not be cost justified and may distort the level playing field that is sought to be created by the PPP charge.

-5.25 Therefore, Ofcom considers that a per product charge is not an appropriate basis for the recovery of PPP costs.
+This would not be cost justified and may distort the level playing field that Ofcom is seeking to achieve. - 5.25 Therefore, Ofcom considers that a per product charge is not an appropriate basis for the recovery of PPP costs.